 While foxhunting was a favorite pastime in Great Britain's southern colonies since the end of the 1600s, George Washington himself also had a deep appreciation for English-style horse-and-hound foxhunts.
 The import of English Foxhounds during America’s earliest formative years ultimately revitalized the gene pool used by colonial breeders to create America’s various coonhound breeds.

 Ever since colonial times, the American English Coonhound has remained incredibly popular among raccoon hunters, and today it's considered particularly famous for both its incredible endurance and speed.
 The American English Coonhound has been recorded in the Foundation Stock Service since 1995 and made its first Westminster Kennel Club show appearance in 2012.

 American English Coonhound Care

 The American English Coonhound has a very high energy level.
 Better yet, they are particularly thrilled to be part of a pack, so they make ideal companions for active families, as they'll be more than happy to join their owners for a run, hike, or even bike ride.
-These pack animals will also generally get along well with other pets and children in the home.
+These pack dogs will also generally get along well with other pets and children in the home.
 However, because of their desire to be around their families at all times, these are not dogs that should be left alone for long periods of time.

-These dogs also tend to be a more "vocal" breed, so they are considered a better match for experienced dog owners.
+These dogs also tend to be a more vocal breed, so they are considered a better match for experienced dog owners.
 Though they are capable of producing a very loud howl, the American English Coonhound is considered a bit too friendly and sociable with strangers to make for a truly effective watchdog.